-Direct access Access to process image of cy- clic tasks Access to fixed process image of the BackgroundTask During the StartupTask Possible with restrictions: Inputs can be read.
-Outputs are not written until StartupTask is complete.
-Possible with restrictions: Inputs are read at the start of the StartupTask.
-Outputs are not written until StartupTask is complete.
-Possible with restrictions: Inputs are read at the start of the StartupTask.
-Outputs are not written until StartupTask is complete.
-During the ShutdownTask Without any restrictions.
-Possible with restrictions: Possible with restrictions:
+Direct access Access to process image of cy- clic tasks Access to fixed process image of the BackgroundTask During the ShutdownTask Without any restrictions.
+Possible with restrictions: Inputs retain status of last update Outputs are no longer written.
+Possible with restrictions: Inputs retain status of last update Outputs are no longer written.